Compilation of Links for

 This webpage contains my collection of links to resources on COVID-19.
 It is absolutely imperative that we stop the COVID-19 epidemic, before hospitals are overwhelmed, before medical supplies are exhausted, and before more people needlessly die from a preventable disease.

 A disclaimer: I am not a physician.
 My educational background is in physics (Ph.D.
 1977).
 I earned a law degree and I am licensed to practice law in Massachusetts since 1998, although I do not practice in the area of health law.
-But since 1971, I have occasionally done searches of medical literature for my scholarly research projects.
+But beginning in 1971, I have occasionally done searches of medical literature for my scholarly research projects.

 Terse History